mcd500/ta-ref/sampleta.md

 Usually trusted os has rich set of the cryptographic and other functions and has exclusive access rights to security critical resources including special hardware.
 On the other hand, thin runtimes give some basic functions only.
 In the latter case, cryptographic functions are processed with enclave itself, not with trusted os calls.
 Generally, the attack surface of cryptographic computation is in the trusted os on the former system and in the enclave on the latter.

-It affects also the number of context switches required when some operation is done, though this won't be a problem if the functions given by trusted os are relatively heavy.
+It affects also the number of context switches and data copy required when some operation is done.
+Generally trusted os doesn't context switch between trusted and untrusted worlds and has some advantages in this regard.
+See next section for detail.
+This won't be a problem if the operation to be done is relatively heavy.
+On the other hand, if all computations are done in enclave instead of the trusted os calls, it's more efficient than the computation using trusted os call.
+So for thin runtime case, it would be better to compute in enclave and reduce OCALLs as much as possible.

 ## OCALL